 Getting around Guyana

-All-weather roads are concentrated in the eastern coastal strip, although there is a road inland as far as the Brazilian border and a bridge linking the two countries is nearing completion.
+All-weather roads are concentrated in the eastern coastal strip, although there is a road inland as far as the Brazilian border and a bridge linking the two countries.

 The coastal road linking Georgetown, Rosignol, New Amsterdam and Crabwood Creek (Corentyne) is fairly good, but road conditions are generally poor.
 Because of Guyana's many rivers, most journeys of more than a few miles outside the capital involve ferries.
 Avoid driving at night.

 The only major road in Guyana is the A road between Cheddi Jagan International Airport and Georgetown.

 There is limited availability from local and international firms in Georgetown.
 Hiring age is 21.